CatoRaymond-FS/CivVerse/Elytherra.md

 On a pilgrimage, he finds a downed off-world ship deep in the outer forest.

 Inside is a 13-year-old [[R.C.
-Faye - Character Profile]], writing strange poems.
+Faye - Character Profile|R. C. Faye]], writing strange poems.

 This meeting plants the seed of rebellion.